Piri Reis: 1513 world map

-The Piri Reis map of 1513 is a world map compiled from a range of contemporary and classical sources.
-Roughly one third of the map survives, housed in the Topkapı Palace in Istanbul.
-The finished manuscript was dated to the Islamic year 919 AH, equivalent to 1513 AD.
-After the empire's conquest of Egypt, Piri Reis presented the 1513 world map to Sultan Selim I, and the map vanished from history until rediscovered centuries later.
+The 1513 Piri Reis map is a world map drawn on gazelle skin, shaped by the natural curve of the animal's shoulder.
+Roughly one-third of the map survives, housed in the Topkapı Palace in Istanbul.
+The map's coastlines are synthesized from a range of contemporary and classical sources.

-When rediscovered in 1929, the remaining fragment attracted international attention for including a partial copy of an otherwise lost map by Christopher Columbus.
+When rediscovered in 1929, the map drew international attention for including a partial copy of a map by Christopher Columbus, one otherwise lost to history.
 (Note: There is disagreement on how much of the map draws from Columbus.
 Paul Kahle and most later scholars attributed everything north and west of the phantom island Antilia to this source.
-Svat Soucek expressed doubts about Kahle's "supposed connection", and commented that "as for the 'map made by Columbus', Piri Reis' own map shows that he must also have used other sources depicting South America (specifically, the eastern bulge of the continent, thus Brazil), which Columbus could not have known" about when the map would have been produced.
-Researcher Gregory McIntosh found that Cuba, Central America, and Hispaniola could be clearly attributed to an early map from Columbus, but not necessarily the Lesser Antilles.
+Soucek expressed doubts about Kahle's "supposed connection", and commented that "as for the 'map made by Columbus', Piri Reis' own map shows that he must also have used other sources depicting South America (specifically, the eastern bulge of the continent, thus Brazil), which Columbus could not have known" about when the map would have been produced.
+McIntosh found that Cuba, Central America, and Hispaniola could be clearly attributed to an early map from Columbus, but not necessarily the Lesser Antilles.
 McIntosh noted that the duplication of some features like the Virgin Islands indicated an attempt to join a second map in that area.)
+Though Columbus created at least eight known charts of his discoveries, no originals survive.
+Piri Reis's 1513 map contains extensive notes in Ottoman Turkish, the longest of which credits part of the Americas to one of these now-lost maps, which the inscription cites to the Spaniard captured near Valencia in 1501.

-The map's longest inscription tells the story of Columbus' discovery of the Americas and states that Piri Reis and his uncle captured a Spaniard who had sailed with Columbus.
-The inscription credits part of the map's depiction of the Americas to a prisoner who said that he received a map from Columbus.
-Scholarly analysis of the placenames, knowledge of the Americas, and cartographic misconceptions indicates that Piri Reis likely did use a map composed during one of Columbus' early voyages to the Americas.
-For example, on the mainland in the northwest, a stretch of coast is labelled Ornofay, a term recorded by Columbus but not found on other maps.
+The unusual placenames and cartographic misconceptions suggest that Piri Reis drew from a map made on one of Columbus's early voyages to the Americas.
+For example, on the mainland in the northwest, a stretch of coast is labeled Ornofay, a term recorded by Columbus but not found on other maps.
 (Note: Akçura transliterates the name as Kawpunta Arofi, and McIntosh as Kaw Punta Orofay, with two plausible translations: "Cape Point Ornofay" or "Cuba, Point Ornofay".)
+The northwestern coastline combines features of Central America and Cuba into a single body of land.
+South of Ornofay, Puerto Grande (the name Columbus assigned to Guantanamo Bay, Cuba, on his second voyage) is found on no other surviving maps.
+Further south is Veragua, an early name for Panama.